ArmanNadj/python_projects/README.md

-# python_scripts
+# python_projects

-All of the code in python_scripts serves as projects, allowing me to demonstrate my programming knowledge, as well as an opportunity to build upon my knowledge base.
+This python_projects repo allows me to demonstrate my programming knowledge in Python, as well as my overall programming knowledge base.